JVT038/MetaTube/README.md

 ## :sparkles: Features ##

-It's almost finished and these features are currently supported:
+It's finished (for now) and these features are currently supported:

 :heavy_check_mark: Fetch information from a YouTube video based on an URL <br />
 :heavy_check_mark: Query and fetch results from the Musicbrainz API, the Spotify Web API, and the Deezer API <br />